makannew/use-linked-state/README.md

 }
 ```
 Then each component will access to a shared state through its own `[state, setState]` and changing state by any of these components cause update of others.
 In this way we have more control on unwanted rendering due to change of higher component state.
-Also, it is useful to make more reusable components where they can talk together through a generic protocol.
+Also, it is useful to make more reusable components where they can talk to each other through a private line which can handle huge amount of communication whithout affecting other parts.